 Demand for our staffing services is sensitive to changes in the level of economic activity in the regions in which we do business.
-As economic activity begins to slow down, as has occurred in our market areas in recent months, companies often reduce their use of temporary employees before undertaking layoffs of permanent staff, resulting in decreased demand for staffing services.
-A significant economic downturn, particularly in the Western United States, could have a material adverse effect on our results of operations and financial condition.
+As economic activity slows down, as has occurred in our market areas, companies often reduce their use of temporary employees before undertaking layoffs of permanent staff, resulting in decreased demand for staffing services.
+A continued significant economic downturn, particularly in the Western United States, could have a material adverse effect on our results of operations and financial condition.
 During strong economic periods, on the other hand, we often experience shortages of qualified employees to meet customer needs.